"Wise land use is simply an adaptation of nature's conservation and flood control methods to the conditions of advanced cultivation."

 Prior to Euro-American settlement, much of Iowa was covered by grasslands, oak savannas, and riparian woodlands.
 These plant communities were diverse, perennial, and deep-rooted, and they provided nearly continuous living cover.
 Consequently, they produced fertile soil, prevented erosion, filtered and retained water, and supported an abundance of birds, insects, mammals, and other animals.
 Conversion of most of this vegetation to two annual crops, corn and soybean, has had strong negative impacts on soil, water, and wildlife.

 Can strategic placement of small amounts of perennial vegetation within a matrix of annual row crops provide large improvements in soil and water quality and wildlife conservation, while maintaining production and profitability?
-We think so.
-Our research group studies the agronomic, economic, and environmental consequences of three approaches for adding diversity, deep roots, and more cover to the current agricultural landscape: (1) integrating forage legumes, small grains, and ruminant livestock into corn and soybean based cropping systems; (2) using mixtures of perennial prairie species as feedstocks for biofuel production; and (3) weaving strips of reconstructed prairie vegetation into corn and soybean fields as conservation buffers.
-We address these topics in the Marsden Farm experiment, the Consortium for Cultivating Human and Naturally reGenerative Enterprises (C-CHANGE), and the Science-based Trials of Row-crops Integrated with Prairies (STRIPS) project, respectively.
+I think so.
+My research group studied the agronomic, economic, and environmental consequences of three approaches for adding diversity, deep roots, and more cover to the current agricultural landscape: (1) integrating forage legumes, small grains, and ruminant livestock into corn and soybean based cropping systems; (2) using mixtures of perennial prairie species as feedstocks for biofuel production; and (3) weaving strips of reconstructed prairie vegetation into corn and soybean fields as conservation buffers.
+These topics have been addressed in the Marsden Farm experiment, the Consortium for Cultivating Human and Naturally reGenerative Enterprises (C-CHANGE), and the Science-based Trials of Row-crops Integrated with Prairies (STRIPS) project, respectively.

 Weed Ecology and Management